 - Professional Development Session II: 5:00 – 5:50pm

 - Dinner Meeting and Presentation: 6:30 – 8:30pm

 Please note: The Professional Development sessions are presented by our Strategic Partners.
 Advance registration is required and we cannot accommodate walk-ins.
 Members and Strategic Partners register directly online.
 Qualified guests must be invited and registered by a member Strategic Partner.
 You may attend one or all of the sessions; however, when registering, please indicate which sessions you plan to attend.

-The deadline to register is by noon the Monday prior to the monthly meeting.
+The deadline to register is by 5pm the Tuesday prior to the monthly meeting.

 In addition, we keep you posted on other high quality, low-cost professional development opportunities offered by our Strategic Partners.
 Visit the Event Calendar for these additional learning opportunities.

 November 16, 2017 Dinner Chapter Meeting

 Topic: George Karl’s Fast Break NBA Leadership Strategies